lak20/interactive-cyoa-extension-chrome-iccplusv2/README.md

 With this you can give yourself as many points as you want, and you can remove some other kinds of restrictions that CYOAs place upon you.

-The chrome extension can be found on the Chrome Web Store: probably never im not paying 5$ for a developer acount
+The chrome extension can be found on the Chrome Web Store: probably never im not paying 5$ for a developer acount There is a not signed version of the extension in releases that you should be able to install

 The firefox extension is currently not allowed on the Mozilla webstore because of the small target audience.
 I will create a firefox release here soon.

+The original author of this extension is free to do whatever they want with this fork also if they ask me to take it down I will.